-e3k has been the recipient of 6 Engineering Excellence Awards from Engineers Australia. e3k was a National Winner in 2012, as well as taking 3 Awards in the Newcastle Division, New South Wales, including the GHD Overall Winner, and the UGL Innovation in Sustainable Engineering Award for engineering design and testing of the SeaUrchin marine power generator. e3k also went on to win a prestigious National Award at the 2012 ceremony held in Parliament House, Canberra.
+In 2012 Dr Hope and his team at e3k won four Engineering Excellence Awards from Engineers Australia. e3k won three awards in the Newcastle Division, New South Wales, including the GHD Overall Winner, and the UGL Innovation in Sustainable Engineering Award for engineering design and testing of the SeaUrchin marine power generator. e3k also went on to win a prestigious National Award at the 2012 ceremony held in Parliament House, Canberra.
 Dr Hope was on hand to receive these Awards on behalf of the Engineering Team he had led to achieving them.

 In February 2014, Atlantis Resources Limited, a company grown from the technology developed by e3k in the years 2000 to 2004, was admitted to trading on the London Stock Exchange.
 The world-patented technology part-owned by Morgan Stanley relates to underwater tidal renewable power generation turbines.
 Dr Hope proposed the concept for the turbine that was originally patented, and played a critical role in the development and testing of the initial prototype turbines based on that concept.

 Dr Hope led his talented Engineering team on the development of the Internationally trademarked medical device named “Agilitas”.
 In 2013 this device, which was wholly developed by e3k over a period of five years, was launched for commercial sale by Bright Devices Pty Ltd, part of the Bright Devices Group.
 Agilitas is a “smart” visual cueing device designed to assist persons suffering primarily from ‘Freeze of Gait’ (FOG) associated with Parkinson’s Disease.
 Approximately 32 million people have been diagnosed with Parkinson’s Disease worldwide, and of those, approximately 10 Million suffer from FOG.
 An Australian Patent was awarded in 2012 and a US Patent in 2019.